Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 2. In WPWin, create a series of keyboard keystrokes.
 For example, I use Alt+e for e-acute, Ctrl+Shift+E for E-grave, Alt+a for a-umlaut, Alt+Shift+O for O-umlaut, Alt+Shift+C for C-cedilla, etc. There is no conflict with other Alt-key shortcuts (eg Alt+a for T_a_ble): Alt+a gives a-umlaut; Alt,a gives T_a_ble (i.e., press and release the Alt key, then press a)."

-3. Use a utility such as the free program, AllChars, at http://allchars.zwolnet.com/.
-See the Introduction link on the home page for more information.
+• Use a utility such as the free program, AllChars, at http://allchars.zwolnet.com/.
+See the Introduction link on the Home page for more information.
 (Not tested by this author, but recommended by other knowledgeable WordPerfect users.)

-Alternative: A more broadly useful program (not free, but a trial version is available) is As-U-Type at http://www.asutype.com/, which works well with WordPerfect's QuickCorrect, too.
+• A more broadly useful program — not free, but a trial version is available — is As-U-Type at http://www.asutype.com/ (which works well alongside WordPerfect's QuickCorrect).

-Here is a two-keystroke macro to apply UPPER case, Initial Caps, or lower case to the current word or a selection of text.
+Here is a two-keystroke macro to apply UPPER case, Initial Caps, or lower case to the current word or a selection of text when a toolbar button is pushed (i.e., the second keystroke) on the pop up dialog.

 [Note: Since WordPerfect's built-in conversion of text to all lower case leaves the first word of every sentence capitalized, see Footnote 1 below for a different macro that can convert all selected text to lower case.]

-Assign the macro to a key and then, when the menu appears, press "u", "i", or "l".
+Assign the macro to a shortcut key and then, when the menu appears, press "u", "i", or "l".
 (Or press "a" to abort.)
+[You can also assign the macro to a toolbar button if you prefer using a mouse.]

 The word(s) will then be toggled to UPPER case, Initial Caps, or lower case.
 (See note #1 below.)